-Software is amortised on straight line basis over the estimated useful life of six years.
+Software is amortised on straight line basis over the estimated useful life or the license period whichever is applicable.

 2.13.4 De-recognition of intangible assets

 An intangible asset is de-recognised on disposal, or when no future economic benefits are expected from use or disposal.
 Gains or losses arising from de-recognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, are recognised in profit or loss when the asset is de-recognised.